-In addition to population-oriented minimum requirements, 40 CFR Pt 58 also specifies that each state operate at least one PM2.5 monitor to measure background concentrations, and at least one site to measure regional transport of PM2.5.
-A SLAMS background monitor is located at Emmetsburg in northwest lowa, and a SLAMS transport monitor is located at Lake Sugema in Southeast lowa.
+In addition to population-based minimum requirements, 40 CFR Pt 58 also specifies that each state operate at least one PM2.5 monitor to measure background concentrations, and at least one site to measure regional transport of PM2.5.
+A SLAMS background monitor is located at Emmetsburg in northwest lowa, and SLAMS transport monitors are located at Lake Sugema in Southeast Iowa and Viking Lake in Southwest Iowa.